-Starting from the fountain on Dong Kinh Nghia Thuc Square, go deep into the network of alleys and streets, you’ll be a part of a hectic kind of traffic only to be found in the city of Hanoi.
-Here and there, you might catch a glimpse of the old styled houses – the evidence of the glorious days of the busiest, most prosperous trading area of Vietnam.
-Streets that worth visiting:
+Starting from the fountain on Dong Kinh Nghia Thuc Square, go deep into the network of alleys and streets, and you’ll be a part of a hectic kind of traffic only to be found in the city of Hanoi.
+Here and there, you might catch a glimpse of the old-styled houses – the evidence of the glorious days of the busiest, most prosperous trading area of Vietnam.
+Streets that are worth visiting:

 Street foods are available in both daytime and nighttime.
 During weekends, motorbikes and four-wheeled vehicles are prohibited in the old quarter, you can enjoy street performances quite leisurely.

-The walking streets around Hoan Kiem Lake on weekends are also the safe, educational and exciting playgrounds for children and adults alike with traditional games and entertainments like O An Quan Game, Vietnam-style jumping rope game, game of Jenga, chess games, etc. These streets host a significant number of street artists, traditional art performance like Cheo singing.
-Those who love to explore the local culture, visiting Hoan Kiem on weekends is a must-do thing.
+The walking streets around Hoan Kiem Lake on weekends are also safe, educational and exciting playgrounds for children and adults alike with traditional games and entertainments like O An Quan Game, Vietnam-style jumping rope game, a game of Jenga, chess games, etc. These streets host a significant number of street artists, and traditional art performances like Cheo singing.
+For those who love to explore the local culture, visiting Hoan Kiem on weekends is a must-do thing.

 Hanoi Old Quarter Night Market is open from 18 to 23h every Friday, Saturday and Sunday.
 This is one of the busiest trading places with a number of booths up to 4000.
 The trading products here are varied from clothes to shoes, household appliances, crafts, souvenirs and so on, at affordable prices (In case you know how to bargain).